|Columbia County Sheriff's Office

 assessable by vehicle.

 The wrist bands are issued free of charge.
-For those with Autism, Down Syndrome or other qualifying
+For those with Autism, Down Syndrome, Alzherimer's Disease,

-For those with Alzheimer's Disease, Dementia or other cognitive impairments, please call the Columbia County
+Dementia or other cognitive impairments or other qualifying diagnosis, please call the Columbia County

 If a person does not qualify for a free wrist band, they may still participate in the program by